Dashlane Reviews& Product Details

 Setting up an emergency contact to inherit your credentials is similar to sharing a single password, except that you can establish a time limit for full access.
 You can react to the notification email to refuse access if your heir tries to gain your credentials while you’re still above ground.
 After that, you should search for a more reliable successor.

 Password Security and Monitoring on the Dark Web

 Dashlane isn’t the only password manager that offers a password health check, but it’s the best.
-Dashlane’s password checkup now gives you a more realistic picture of how safe your credentials are, thanks to a new Dropbox methodology.
+Dashlane’s password checkup now gives you a more realistic picture of your credentials’ safety, thanks to a new Dropbox methodology.

-You can instantly check the health of all of your passwords on Dashlane’s password health page.
+You can instantly check your password’s health on Dashlane’s password health page.
 The password health page displays weak passwords, reused, or hacked, and then utilizes that information to calculate your overall health score.
 It helps keep track of your accounts and determine if you’ve been using bad passwords inadvertently (it happens to all of us).

 Dashlane’s dark web monitoring detects compromised passwords and will monitor up to five email accounts for you.
 In addition, it will look for any data breaches involving your added emails and tell you if any new ones are discovered.
 It’s simple monitoring, but it works.

 User Device Key & Master Password

 Your master password gives you access to your data, but there’s one more obstacle to clear.
 Dashlane produces a user device key for each new device you set up rather than using your master password to verify it.
 This key has nothing to do with your master password.

 Instead, it’s constructed using 38 characters generated using the OpenSSL RAND byte function and various hardware and software parameters of your device.
 Then, you must enter a one-time password emailed to your email address to validate what you see.